xcqLL/Simpel-Valorant-Bypass/README.md

 # Valorant-VAN-Bypass
 ```
-NOTE : This is not TPM bypass
+NOTE : THIS IS NOT TPM BYPASS
 ```
 - After bypass u need to restart, after restart make sure u have TPM bypass and then open val
 > HOW TO USE